datacommonsorg/data/scripts/india_census/primary_census_abstract_scheduled_caste/readme.md

 ### Import Procedure

 Make sure to run scripts to get [DCIDs for Census Locations](./../) before you run the below script.
-The below script will generate; mcf, tmcf, and CSV files.
+The below script will generate; mcf, tmcf and csv files.

 `python -m india_census.primary_census_abstract_scheduled_caste.preprocess`